Vikash Dhorasoo

-Vikash Rao Dhorasoo (born 10 October 1973) is a former French professional footballer of Indo-Mauritian descent who played as a midfielder.
+Vikash Rao Dhorasoo (born 10 October 1973) is a French former professional footballer who played as a midfielder.

 Dhorasoo spent most of his career with Lyon, winning Ligue 1 twice in 2003 and 2004, and also had a loan at Bordeaux and a spell at Paris Saint-Germain, who dismissed him in October 2006.
 Abroad, he had one year at Italy's AC Milan where he reached the 2005 UEFA Champions League Final, and a spell at Livorno where he did not play.

 Internationally, Dhorasoo earned 18 caps and scored once for France from 1999 to 2006.
 He was part of their team that came runners-up at the 2006 FIFA World Cup.

 Club career

 Early career

-Born in Harfleur near Le Havre in Normandy, Dhorasoo began his football career with Le Havre AC, where he made his debut in a 0–0 draw with AS Saint-Etienne in August 1993.
+Born in Harfleur, Seine-Maritime, Dhorasoo began his football career with Le Havre AC, where he made his debut in a 0–0 draw with AS Saint-Etienne in August 1993.
 After five years at Le Havre, he went on to play for Olympique Lyonnais in 1998.

 He had a brief spell at league rivals FC Girondins de Bordeaux from 2001 to 2002.
 He won two French Ligue 1 championships with Lyon in 2003 and 2004.

 In April 2004, Dhorasoo agreed to move abroad to play for Italian club AC Milan, on a two-year deal.
 He was an unused substitute in the 2005 UEFA Champions League Final, when Liverpool beat A.C.
 Milan on penalties, but won a runners-up medal.